Bedxxe/clavibacter/episodes/3-extraction-clavi.md

 <img src="/clavibacter/figures/the-fuji-seen-from-the-mishima-pass.jpg" >

-The focus of this project os to obtain and analize the diversity of *Clavibacter* lineages living with the already mentioned plants.
+The focus of this project is to obtain and analize the diversity of *Clavibacter* lineages living with the already mentioned plants.
 I am going to use the [kraken-tools](https://github.com/jenniferlu717/KrakenTools) set of scripts.
 Specifically, I will `use extract_kraken_reads.py` script to obtain specific reads from the entire library.